 Please provide any additional information that you would like to bring to the attention of the Admissions Committee.
 This may include current or past gaps in employment, further explanation of your undergraduate record or self-reported academic transcript(s), plans to retake the GMAT, GRE, IELTS or TOEFL, or any other relevant information.
 (250 words)

-Given the scope of the required essays and the explicit guidelines provided for this essay, applicants would do best to address only the topics outlined by the admissions committee for this prompt.
+Given the scope of the required Stern MBA essays and the explicit guidelines provided for this essay, applicants would do best to address only the topics outlined by the admissions committee for this prompt.

 Clear Admit Resources

-Thanks for reading our analysis of this year’s NYU MBA essay topics!
-As you work on your Stern MBA essays and application, we encourage you to consider all of Clear Admit’s Stern offerings:
+Thanks for reading our analysis of this year’s Stern MBA essays!
+As you work on your NYU Stern MBA essays and application, we encourage you to consider all of Clear Admit’s Stern offerings: